mrc-ide/umbrella/README.md

 *g*<sub>0</sub>, *g*<sub>1</sub>, *g*<sub>2</sub>, *g*<sub>3</sub>, *h*<sub>1</sub>, *h*<sub>2</sub>, *h*<sub>3</sub>
 are fitted parameters.
 This equation can be fitted as a linear model using Rs `lm` function.

+However, we impose an additional constrain when fitting: the rainfall floor.
+This sets a minimum lower bound on the value of rainfall.
+With this constraint we fit the resuling model with the `nlm()` function.